 Wrong.
 There usually are several links per person, because one broadband network is not enough.

 Many countries have good outdoor 3G mobile coverage pretty much everywhere, and the coverage usually extends to indoor areas in cities.
 Although these 3G mobile networks can run a wide variety of useful data apps, they cannot offer guaranteed availability.
 With 3G, it is also not possible to have users with automatic priority.

-4G technology will make it possible to manage the availability issue much better.
-Today’s 4G coverage is not equivalent to 3G coverage.
+4G/5G technologies will make it possible to manage the availability issue much better.

 To sum up, the ongoing development of consumer mobile communications, which are rapidly turning into a mobile broadband environment, is also bringing new possibilities to the professional mobile radio world.
 But ensuring that the needs of professional users are met effectively and efficiently demands a more sophisticated approach than simple cellular subscriptions alone can provide.